 Second Language Competency:

 Three years of one language in High School or passing the 2nd semester of a second language at UConn is currently required.
-This requirement is currently under review as data are being collected on the second language proficiency of entering students and compared with those completing language coursework at the University.

 University Requirements vs. School/College Requirements